JulianCodespotiMYOB/myob-dash/README.md

 ---

 <p align="center">
-  Made with ❤️ for MYOB by the Dash Team
+  Made with ❤️ for MYOB by Julian!
 </p>